dario-marvin/MachineLearningDigits/README.md

   <img src="https://github.com/dario-marvin/MachineLearningDigits/blob/master/classifier_comparison.png">
 </p>

-The results of the classification show some relatively good values, around 95% of success, although a couple of things should be noted: in the LDA analysis we receive a warning saying the priors do not sum to one and thus will be renormalized.
-Secondly, the SVM classifier performs poorly, as it classifies every image as the same value every time, thus getting the prediction right only 1/10 of the time.
+The results of the classification show some relatively good values, around 95% of success, although it should be noted that in the LDA analysis we receive a warning saying the priors do not sum to one and thus will be renormalized.

-The method that performs the best in both the train and test sets is the k-nearest neighbors algorithm, with a score of 0.997 in the test set, which means only 3 images were misclassified over the 1000 analyzed.
+The method that performs best in the Test Set is the k-nearest neighbors algorithm, with a score of 0.997, which means only 3 images were misclassified over the 1000 analyzed.
 For this classifier we print classification report and confusion matrix.
 ```
              precision    recall  f1-score   support